Thanksgiving is just around the corner and we have been inspired to share some crazy, cool and innovative ways to cook for the holiday season!

 Photo by: Grant Achatz

-This is something I never thought I’d see either.
-This pumpkin pie was created by Chef Simon Davies of Alinea restaurant, voted the best restaurant in America three times over.
-The pumpkin pie was created from a machine called the Rotary Evaporator.
+This is something I never thought I?d see either.
+This pumpkin pie was created by Chef Simon Davies from a machine called the Rotary Evaporator.
 The rotary evaporator was patented in 1962 by Helmut Ueberwasser.
 This machine created a pumpkin distillate that looks more like Jell-o but it tastes like pumpkin.
 Would you be bold enough to try a taste?

 Photo by: Simon Davies

 Most holiday gatherings become a little more festive and relaxed when cocktails are added to the drink list.
 One thing about making cocktails is that they need to be shaken one by one resulting in very cold hands for the bartender.
-Chef Davies invested in something for his restaurant that made making cocktails more efficient, an Imperial Shaker.
+Chef Davies invested in something to make making cocktails more efficient, an Imperial Shaker.
 This cocktail maker was re-created by Jason Crawley after finding a nineteenth century drawing of a Victorian styled hand cranked shaker machine.
 Crawley stayed true to the antique design and craftsmanship but also innovated the design with 21st Century manufacturing.
 Australian-based English entrepreneur, Jason Crawley is best known for founding his companies The Simple Syrup Co and The Drink Cabinet.
-You probably won’t see Crawley’s cocktail shaker in your local bar anytime soon, it is pretty expensive, coming in at $35,000.
+You probably won?t see Crawley?s cocktail shaker in your local bar anytime soon, it is pretty expensive, coming in at $35,000.

 Corn Made Easy